Serialization – Serialization Solutions

 Global pharmaceutical companies lose an estimated $75 billion annually to counterfeit, gray market and stolen product.
 Impending regulations aimed at protecting public health, intellectual property and national security will require pharmaceutical, medical device and consumer packaged-goods manufacturers to track and trace products across the supply chain.

 With regards to medication specifically, in response to weaknesses in the regulation of the drug supply chain, the US Congress passed the Drug Quality and Security Act on November 21, 2013.
-Title II of the Act, the Drug Supply Chain Security Act, requires that manufacturers affix or imprint a product identifier to each package and homogeneous case.
+Title II of the Act, the Drug Supply Chain Security Act, requires that manufacturers affix or imprint a product identifier to each package and homogeneous case (pharmaceutical serialization).
 Tracing your finished product back to API’s, compounds, and all upstream suppliers is critical.
 And tracking downstream is equally important in the event of a recall.

 The FDA requires manufacturers to comply with the final rule establishing a unique device identifier (UDI) released in 2013.
 This rule was designed to adequately identify medical devices from manufacture throughout it’s useful life using a UDI as issued under a system operated by an FDA-accredited issuing agency.
 The UDI is to consist of two parts: a) a device identifier that identifies the manufacturer and its specific version or model and (b) a product identifier that identifies one or more of the following: